-I think much of its appeal is that the park is easily accessible from many major roads and highways…and you’re never more than 20 minutes away from a Starbucks or McDonalds. #Merica. 😉 It really feels like you’re in someone’s backyard, not out in the middle of nowhere.
+I think much of its appeal is that the park is easily accessible from many major roads and highways…and you’re never more than 20 minutes away from a Starbucks or McDonalds. #Merica. 😉 It often feels like you’re in someone’s backyard, not out in the middle of nowhere.

 Deep Lock Quarry

 Located within the National Park jurisdiction, but managed by the Summit Metro Parks, Deep Lock Quarry is named because the park contains the deepest lock on the Ohio-Erie canal.
 The early quarry provided rocks for the canal locks, later this sandstone was used to make millstones to remove the outer hulls of oats (i.e. Quaker Oats).

-Virginia Kendall State Park Historic District aka The Ledges
+Virginia Kendall Park – The Ledges

 Kids (and adults) will love exploring the moss-covered rocks and ancient rock formations.
 I felt transported to somewhere mysterious like Angkor Wat, the jungles of far-off lands seemingly placed in Northeast Ohio.

-Boston Store Visitor Center/Blue Hen Falls/Brandywine Falls
+Boston Store Visitor Center

-We began our first day at the Boston Store Visitor Center.
-The Center will provide you with a park map, Rangers are on staff to answer questions, and they have a small display on some of the Ohio-Erie Canal history (a better one is at the Canal Observation Center).
+We begin our first day at the Boston Store Visitor Center.
+The Center will provide you with a park map and Rangers are on staff to answer questions. and they have a small display of some of the Ohio-Erie Canal history (a better one is at the Canal Observation Center).

 Blue Hen Falls isn’t massive, but it’s pretty.
-There’s a park bench overlooking the waterfall and if I didn’t have three kids – one trying to convince me to hike down into the falls, one trying to jump off every rock in the vicinity, and one trying to climb the barrier fence- I’d totally sit here and contemplate life.
+There’s a park bench overlooking the waterfall and if I didn’t have four kids – one trying to convince me to hike down into the falls, one trying to jump off every rock in the vicinity, and one trying to climb the barrier fence- I’d totally sit and contemplate life.
 Ha!

 Canal Exploration Center

 The name gives it away, but this is the spot along the Towpath Trail where you can stop and learn all about the Ohio-Erie Canalway.
-I’ve visited old locks at places like Blackhand Gorge in Licking County, yet this museum helped me realize how absolutely NOTHING I understood about the canal, how the locks worked, or even the role of the canal in shipping goods from NYC all the way to the Mississippi River.
+I’ve visited old locks at places like Blackhand Gorge in Licking County, yet this museum helped me to realize how absolutely NOTHING I understood about the canal, how the locks worked, or even the role of the canal in shipping goods from NYC all the way to the Mississippi River.
 OOPS!

 We made it a point to stop in during a lock demonstration, and they even let our boys help out.
 Check the National Park Service event guide to see when these demonstrations are happening- the volunteers do a fantastic job!

 As noted, most of these areas would be difficult with a stroller because of the rough terrain or numerous stairs.
-Try taking a hiking backpack (similar to ours).
+Try taking a hiking backpack (we love our versatile Lille baby).
 We did use the stroller at the Canal Observation Center because it provided some shade and rest during the Lock Demonstration.

-Cuyahoga Valley National Park website HERE
+The Cuyahoga Valley NP website is HERE